+B. Regional Economy, Industry and Business - Horticulture

+- The RSLG will support and plan with local employers, local boards (Franklin and Rodney) and the Franklin Skills Hub to improve the sector's attractiveness for workers with a focus on pastoral care and improvement of industry practices. - The RSLG promotes working with Māori and Muka Tangata to support Māori in mahi and share the Muka Tangata vision of the wider system where vocational education adapts and responds to ākonga and industry needs, with a critical focus on Māori. - The RSLG promotes regional partnerships with Waikato, Bay of Plenty and Tai Tokerau Regional Skills Leadership Groups due to the proximity of the major sector employers in Rodney and Franklin local board areas. - The RSLG will work with Muka Tangata (People, Food and Fibre) Workforce Development Council^{ccvvl} to look at the workforce skills needed to support innovation and technology in the sector. - The RSLG will work with Agritech Industry Transformation Plan to identify opportunities to engage with the Muka Tangata Workforce Development Council to discuss potential involvement in delivering relevant actions and how to ensure agritech skills needs and priorities for the region.

+Medium Term • More sustainable and higher qualified workforce

+- Agritech industry association

+- Auckland Unlimited

+- FIRST Union

-B. Regional Economy, Industry and Business - Horticulture The RSLG will support and plan with local employers, local boards (Franklin and Rodney) and the Franklin Skills Hub to improve the sector's attractiveness for workers with a focus on pastoral care and improvement of industry practices.
-The RSLG promotes working with Māori and Muka Tangata to support Māori in mahi and share the Muka Tangata vision of the wider system where vocational education adapts and responds to ākonga and industry needs, with a critical focus on Māori.
-The RSLG promotes regional partnerships with Waikato, Bay of Plenty and Tai Tokerau Regional Skills Leadership Groups due to the proximity of the major sector employers in Rodney and Franklin local board areas.
-The RSLG will work with Muka Tangata (People, Food and Fibre) Workforce Development Council^{CCCVI} to look at the workforce skills needed to support innovation and technology in the sector.
-The RSLG will work with Agritech Industry Transformation Plan to identify opportunities to engage with the Muka Tangata Workforce Development Council to discuss potential involvement in delivering relevant actions and how to ensure agritech skills needs and priorities for the region.
-Medium Term • More sustainable and higher qualified workforce Agritech industry association Auckland Unlimited FIRST Union Franklin Local Board Ministry of Social Development Muku Tangata WDC Waikato/Bay of Plenty and Tai Tokerau RSLG B. Regional Economy, Industry and Business - Screen and C Creative The RSLG supports a Māori workforce focus: There is an opportunity for the Screen and Creative sector to expand in Tāmaki Makaurau with Tāmaki 10,000 engaging Māori communities, whānau, hapū and iwi to become more proactively involved in communications and media, particularly as more opportunities for relationships between Māori and non-Māori productions arise in the future.
-The RSLG supports working with Screen Auckland to support workforce upskilling for the industry in West Auckland.
-The RSLG advocates secure and sustainable employment in the Screen and Creative sector.
-Given the casual nature of the work within the sector, a large proportion of the workforce ends up being gig workers, and part-time contracts and a concerted effort are needed to ensure good jobs within the sector.
-These workforce concerns around job security and continuity with project-based work, including improving working conditions and practices, such as long and unsociable working hours and lack of worker protection, need to be addressed.
-Medium and Long Term Improved career pathway for both new entrants and those already in the industry Support good jobs within the sector with workforce security while ensuring work continuity Auckland Unlimited Equity NZ Ministry of Social Development Toi Mai The RSLG will support and provide insights to the Toi Mai Workforce Development Council as they build regional sector insights and workforce and industry aspirations.
+- · Franklin Local Board

+- Ministry of Social Development

+- · Muku Tangata WDC

+- Waikato/Bay of Plenty and Tai Tokerau RSLG

+B. Regional Economy, Industry and Business - Screen and Creative

+- The RSLG supports a Māori workforce focus: There is an opportunity for the Screen and Creative sector to expand in Tāmaki Makaurau with Tāmaki 10,000 engaging Māori communities, whānau, hapū and iwi to become more proactively involved in communications and media, particularly as more opportunities for relationships between Māori and non-Māori productions arise in the future. - The RSLG supports working with Screen Auckland to support workforce upskilling for the industry in West Auckland. - The RSLG advocates secure and sustainable employment in the Screen and Creative sector. - Given the casual nature of the work within the sector, a large proportion of the workforce ends up being gig workers, and parttime contracts and a concerted effort are needed to ensure good jobs within the sector. - These workforce concerns around job security and continuity with project-based work, including improving working conditions and practices, such as long and unsociable working hours and lack of worker protection, need to be addressed. - The RSLG will support and provide insights to the Toi Mai Workforce Development Council as they build regional sector insights and workforce and industry aspirations.